Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 At its core, deploying a contract means:
 1. Compiling source code into EVM bytecode.
 1. Sending a transaction with the bytecode.
-1. Creating a new address, executing the constructor par of the bytecode, storing initialized bytecode on the address.
+1. Creating a new address, executing the constructor part of the bytecode, storing initialized bytecode on the address.
-This step is done automatically by an Ethereum node, when your transaction is mined.
+This step is done automatically by an Ethereum node, when your contract creation transaction is mined.

-Deployment usually consists of multiple steps: preparing parameters, deploying auxiliary contracts, deploying main contracts, initializing contracts, etc. To automate these steps, scripting is used.
-As you might've already guessed, we'll write scripts in Solidity!
+Deployment usually consists of multiple steps: preparing parameters, deploying auxiliary contracts, deploying main contracts, initializing contracts, etc. Scripting helps to automate these steps, and we'll write scripts in Solidity!

 Create `scripts/DeployDevelopment.sol` contract with this content:
 ```solidity